EnigmaCurry/blog.rymcg.tech/content/tags/k3s/_index.md

 In this series, you will learn, and more:
  * How to setup your workstation for all development tools.
 (Tested on Arch Linux, but should work on any OS with the BASH shell.)
+Or how to create a utility container, with all the tools inside, and keeping your host system clean.
  * How to create a [K3s](https://www.k3s.io/) cluster.
  * How to host [Traefik](https://traefik.io/) (v2) to proxy HTTP and TCP traffic (Ingress) to your applications, giving you free TLS (https) certificates from